Jugend und Tollheit: Production

 Youth and Madness was shot in the summer of 1912 within a week at Bioscop's Neubabelsberg studio.
 After The Dance of Death, The General's Children, When the Mask Falls and Girls Without a Fatherland, it was the fifth part of the 1912-13 Nielsen & Gad series.
 The censors reviewed the film in September 1912.
-In December 1912, the film must have been screened for the first time following the screening schedule of all Nielsen films; however, the earliest recorded screening is from 3 January 1913.
+The earliest recorded screening is from 3 January 1913.

-Youth and Madness was shown in cinemas in numerous countries, including the USA (December 1913/January 1914, Lady Madcap's Way, General Film Company/Pathéplay), Italy (1913, Giovinezza e follia), France (February 1913, Ce que femme veut), Luxembourg (March 1913), Denmark (February 1913, Ungdom og dårskab), Mexico (April 1913, Juventud y locura) and the Netherlands (1913).

 There is no known surviving print of what is believed to be 900 metres of film.

 Reception

 Contemporary critics praised Nielsen's play: "Asta Nielsen's gentleman's suit suits her exquisitely, she looks brilliant and plays the funny intrigue with much humour and grace", according to the Danish Politiken.
 Urban Gad's excursion into the comic field was also praised:

 In 1928, Asta Nielsen herself retrospectively described Youth and Folly as "a naïve, but jocular comedy, wherein I, as a young girl in men's clothes, go out on adventures with an enterprising uncle."

 "Asta Nielsen's trouser-roll films are among the wittiest and most imaginative comedy produced at the time," critics said in retrospect.